Harris entertainment family: Hibiscus

-The Harris Sisters
+Harris sisters

-Following the Off-Off-Broadway years and performing with Hibiscus’ Angels of Light in New York City and Europe, the three Harris sisters formed a rock band, The Harris Sisters and Trouble in New York City.
-They played the downtown club scene including CBGB's, Great Gildersleeves and The Bitter End before teaming up with their brothers George (Hibiscus) and Fred to form the glitter-rock group "Hibiscus and the Screaming Violets.”
-Following Hibiscus’ unexpected death in 1982 the sisters rallied and formed The Harris Sisters harmony trio and became prolific cabaret performers in New York City.
+Following the Off-off-Broadway years and performing with Hibiscus' Angels of Light in New York City and Europe, the three Harris sisters formed a rock band, The Harris Sisters and Trouble in New York City.
+They played the downtown club scene including CBGB's, Great Gildersleeves and The Bitter End before teaming up with their brothers George (Hibiscus) and Fred to form the glitter-rock group "Hibiscus and the Screaming Violets."
+Following Hibiscus' unexpected death in 1982 the sisters rallied and formed The Harris Sisters harmony trio and became prolific cabaret performers in New York City.
 The Harris Sisters also performed on the talk show Geraldo, in service of the homeless through VETCO (Vietnam Veterans Ensemble Theater Company).

 In the 1980s the Harris sisters created a successful business, Coat Check Inc., to provide high-end event services (coat checking, waiter staff) to clients including The Metropolitan Costume Ball and Victoria's Secret.
 Their employees were actors and entertainers who needed flexible shifts to accommodate their unpredictable audition and performance schedules.
 In the late 1980s the sisters teamed up with Broadway composer Richard Adler (The Pajama Game, Damn Yankees) to record an album titled The Harris Sisters Sing Richard Adler.
-In 1992, the sisters performed in Hibiscus, a musical about their late brother George, presented by Ellen Stewart at La MaMa ETC. The following year the Harris sisters co-wrote, produced and performed in the “backstage” musical Cheek to Cheek which also premiered at La MaMa ETC.
+In 1992, the sisters performed in Hibiscus, a musical about their late brother George, presented by Ellen Stewart at La MaMa ETC. The following year the Harris sisters co-wrote, produced and performed in the "backstage" musical Cheek to Cheek which also premiered at La MaMa ETC.

 Memoirs

-The Harris family published two memoirs documenting their lives and careers: Caravan to Oz – a family reinvents itself off-off-Broadway (2014), is a memoir of the family's artistic and personal journey as a family; and Flower Power Man, a biography of the late George Harris III/ Hibiscus.
-Both books include essays and photos contributed by the family's friends and colleagues.
+The Harris family published two memoirs documenting their lives and careers: Caravan to Oz (2014), a memoir of the family's artistic and personal journey as a family; and Flower Power Man, a biography of the late Hibiscus (George Harris III).
+Both books include essays and photos contributed by family friends and colleagues.